CONSTITUTION AND BY-LAWS

 Article III: Any serious, alleged misconduct brought to the attention of the Board by the Referees or any players or team will be reviewed by the Trial Board.
 The Trial Board will meet to determine the facts of the case and decide if any punishment is necessary as per Article VII.
 All decisions made by the Trial Board may be appealed to the full SIASL Board.

 Article IV: The SIASL Board is responsible for hearing and judging all appeals made by any team and/or league member disciplined by the Trial Board.
 All appeals must be made within 48 hours of notification of disciplinary action by the Trial Board and will be decided within 7 calendar days of the appeal notification.
-All decisions made by the Board may be further appealed to the ISSA per Rule II, Section 2 of their Constitution and By-Laws.
+All decisions made by the Board may be further appealed to the ISSA per Rule 3, Section 2 of their Constitution and By-Laws.

 Article V: Meetings: